Authors

 She first earned a Bachelor of Arts in English Literature and Political Science and then a Bachelor of Applied Science in Library and Information Science.
 So soon enough she found herself working in the magical world of libraries where she stayed for over a decade

 Her first professional sale was in 1997, and since then she has gone on to produce mostly novel length fiction.
 In 2006 she became New Zealand’s first podcast novelist, and she has voiced and produced Weaver’s Web, Chasing the Bard, Weather Child and Digital Magic as podiobooks.
-Her podcasts have been short listed for the Parsec Awards, and won a Sir Julius Vogel award.
+Her podcasts have won a Parsec, and a Sir Julius Vogel award.

 When not writing or podcasting, Philippa loves reading, gardening, and whenever possible traveling.
-With her husband Tee and her daughter, she is looked after by a mighty clowder of five cats.
+With her husband, Tee and her daughter, she is looked after by a mighty clowder of three cats.
+Find her online at pjballantine.com

 Tee MorrisTee Morris